canonical/maas/docs/man/maas-import-pxe-files.8.rst

 Downloaded images are stored in ``/var/lib/maas/boot-resources``.
 In order to know what to download, you must pass the script a list of image "sources," in the form of a YAML-encoded list.
+Pass the name of that YAML file to the ``--sources-file`` option.

 Each "source" defines a Simplestreams repository location (``url``) from which images can be downloaded; a ``keyring`` for validating index and image